flutter/website/src/docs/development/add-to-app/index.md

 - Objective-C and Swift host apps supported.
 - Flutter modules can use [Flutter plugins](https://pub.dev/flutter) to interact with the platform.
-- Support for Flutter debugging and Stateful Hot Reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter
+- Support for Flutter debugging and stateful hot reload by using `flutter attach` from IDEs or the command line to connect to an app containing Flutter.

 See our [add-to-app GitHub Samples repository](https://github.com/flutter/samples/tree/master/experimental/add_to_app) for sample projects in Android and iOS that import a Flutter module for UI.